Hotschmoe/strongs-simple-services/README.md

    ADMIN_NAME=Admin User
    ADMIN_PHONE=1234567890
-   ADMIN_ADDRESS=123 Admin St, Admin City
+   ADMIN_ADDRESS=123 Admin St, Admin City NGROK_AUTH_TOKEN=your_ngrok_auth_token
    ```
+4. Sign up for a free ngrok account at https://ngrok.com/ and get your auth token
+5. Replace `your_ngrok_auth_token` in the `.env` file with your actual ngrok auth token
-4. Build and run Docker containers:
+6. Build and run Docker containers:
    ```
    docker-compose up --build
    ```
-5. Access the web app at `http://localhost:5000`
+7. Access the web app locally at `http://localhost:5000`
+8. To access the public URL:
+   - Open `http://localhost:4040` in your browser
+   - Look for the "Forwarding" URL (e.g., `https://abcd1234.ngrok.io`)
+   - Use this URL to access your web app from anywhere

 ## Development